filipo203/dog-adoption-app/README.md

 A prototype of a Dog Adoption App which utilises Dog API to provide dogs for the app.
 This app displays my skills within Jetpack Compose throughout each stage of development:

 ## Stage 3 - In progress 🚀
-- MIlestones in issues tab
+- Milestones in issues tab

 ## Stage 2 - Completed ✅
 - Jetpack Compose Navigation